GUIDELINES FOR GAMES:

 - Non-editable PowerPoint file (many youth workers use PowerPoint to run their games, please include a PowerPoint version of each game you create.) structured as such: title slide, instruction slide, question, answer, question, answer, etc.

-All Files (except for previews) should be:
+Game Files should be:

 Dimension: 1920px by 1080px